Troubleshooting Splunk Integration

 sudo lsof -i :9997

-On the Universal Forwarder, check the outputs.conf configuration:
+On the Universal Forwarder, verify the outputs.conf configuration includes all required settings:

 cat $SPLUNK_HOME/etc/system/local/outputs.conf